exploratory-io/book/viz/bar.md

 You can use Limit Values to filter the categories by the aggregated values.
 It is on by default for X-Axis.
 See [Limit Values](limit.md) for the detail.

+## 'Others' Group

+If you have many categories, you can reduce the number of categories by changing some category names to 'Others' using the 'Others' Group feature.
+See ['Others' Group](others-group.md) for the detail.

 ## Custom Function

 You can use the Custom Function feature to define your own aggregation function.
 See [Custom Function](custom-function.md) for the detail.